eldada/terraform-examples/3.artifactory-install/README.md

 # Artifactory Installation with Helm Example
 Using the [Terraform Helm Provider](https://developer.hashicorp.com/terraform/tutorials/kubernetes/helm-provider) to install Artifactory in Kubernetes.

+## Files
+- The [variables.tf](variables.tf) contains the different variables configurable in this example.
+- The [provider.tf](provider.tf) contains the terraform providers needed for this example.
-The [main.tf](main.tf) file has the configuration that Terraform will use to install Artifactory with Helm.
+- The [main.tf](main.tf) file has the configuration that Terraform will use to install Artifactory with Helm.

 ## Prepare the Artifactory Configurations